jsclifford/VSTeamBuilder/.github/CONTRIBUTING.md

 ### Update VSTeamBuilder.psd1

 Make sure casing of all the files you add match.
-This module runs on Mac, PC and Linux and casing is very important.

 ### Update README.md